 Gail wasn’t sure if she wanted to continue managing events, just manage Nando, or grow a large company.
 One thing she knew for sure: her experience as a corporate event planner led her to create a new model of serving clients and selecting speakers.

 GDA Speakers is more than a speakers bureau.
 It’s a service and a trusted partnership with our clients.
-Almost two decades later, GDA Speakers has built a database of over 5,000 speakers.
+Almost two decades later, GDA Speakers has built a database of world-renowned thought leaders.
 They have vetted those speakers and curated a number of highly qualified speakers who they trust and deliver with confidence to their clients.